kimeckert/ESP32-RMT-server/README.md

 The commands closely follow the RMT register/RAM definitions.
 Refer to the ESP32 documentation at http://esp32.net/ .
 * __c,[div],[high],[low]__
-  * Sets the channel clock frequency and the carrier clock frequency and duty cycle.
+  * Sets the RMT channel clock frequency and the carrier clock frequency and duty cycle.
   * __[div]__: RMT channel clock divider (RMT_DIV_CNT_CHn).
 Text representation of an integer between 1 and 255, inclusive.
 Defines the RMT channel clock division ratio.
 The channel clock is divided from the source clock.
   * __[high]__ and __[low]__: High (RMT_CARRIER_HIGH_CHn) and low (RMT_CARRIER_LOW_CHn) duration of the carrier waveform.
 Text representation of integers between 1 and 65,535, inclusive.
 The unit of carrier_high/low is one channel clock period.
 * __t,[non-zero duration], ... ,0__